Variations on Ramsey numbers and minimum numbers of monochromatic triangles in line $2$-colorings of configurations

+\underline{Case 3:} Suppose that in the $2$-coloring of $K_8$, there are two same-colored, say red, triangles that share only one vertex, whose vertices are labeled in Figure 4.

+By a similar argument to the one used twice in case 1, the subgraph generated by $\{f,g,h\}$ must contain two red edges and without loss of generality we assume that $fg$ and $gh$ are red also.

-Without loss of generality, we assume that $afghc$ and $dfghe$ are the red $5$-cycles.
-Then $ad$ must be red to avoid a blue triangle $agd$ and $ce$ must be red to avoid a blue triangle $cge$.
-But then we have red triangles $afd$ and $ceh$ which are disjoint.
+Then again without further loss of generality, we assume that $afghca$ and $dfghed$ are the red $5$-cycles.
+Then $ad$ must be red to avoid a blue triangle $\{a,g,d\}$ and $ce$ must be red to avoid a blue triangle $\{c,g,e\}$.
+But then we have red triangles $\{a,f,d\}$ and $\{c,e,h\}$ which are disjoint.
+Another contradiction.

 Hence there are at least two disjoint monochromatic triangles.
 Note that three triangles cannot be disjoint by the pigeon hole principle.
 Hence there are exactly two disjoint monochromatic triangles.

 For the inductive step, suppose that the result is true for $k$ monochromatic triangles.
 So taking a $2$-colored complete graph on $3(k+1)+2=3k+5$ vertices we can assume the existence of at least one monochromatic triangle.
 Deleting the vertices of this triangle (and all associated edges) leaves a $2$-colored complete graph on $3k+2$ vertices which by the inductive hypothesis contains at least $k$ monochromatic triangles.
 Hence the $2$-colored complete graph on $3(k+1)+2$ vertices contains $k+1$ monochromatic triangles as required.